facebookresearch/hydra/website/docs/advanced/search_path.md

 the Python `PYTHONPATH`.
  - When a config is requested, The first matching config in the search path is used.
  - Each search path element has a schema prefix such as `file://` or `pkg://` that is corresponding to a `ConfigSourcePlugin`.
+    - `file://` points to a file system path.
+It can either be an absolute path or a relative path.
+    Relative path will be resolved to absolute based on the current working dir.
+Path separator is `/` on all Operating Systems.
+    - `pkg://` points to an importable Python module, with `.` being the separator. `__init__.py` files are needed in directories for Python to treat them as packages.

 You can inspect the search path and the configurations loaded by Hydra via the `--info` flag: